eclipse-theia/theia-website/src/docs/user_ai.md

 ### Configuring MCP Servers

 To configure MCP servers, open the preferences and add entries to the `MCP Servers Configuration` section.
-Each server requires a unique identifier (e.g., `"brave-search"` or `"filesystem"`) and configuration details such as the command, arguments, and optional environment variables.
+Each server requires a unique identifier (e.g., `"brave-search"` or `"filesystem"`) and configuration details such as the command, arguments, and optional environment variables. **For Windows users, please see the additional information below**

 **Example Configuration:**